Converting non-periodic tilings with Tile(1, 1) into tilings with three types of pentagons, I: Introduction

-If \mbox{Tile$(1, 1)$} is assigned a pattern featuring decomposition lines, as shown in Figure~\ref{Fig.1-1}(c), then $T_{s}$ with \mbox{Tile$(1, 1)$} can be converted to a tiling with regular hexagons, squares, and rhombuses with an acute angle of $30^ \circ$, as shown in Figures~\ref{Fig.1-2} and \ref{Fig.1-3}\footnote{ This conversion was reported in a mailing list of ``Tiling Lovers'' after the publication of \cite{Smith_2023b}. }.
-Similarly, using \mbox{Tile$(1, 1)$} with the pattern featuring decomposition lines as shown in Figure~\ref{Fig.1-1}(c), $T_{h}$ with \mbox{Tile$(1, 1)$} can be converted to a tiling with regular hexagons, squares, and rhombuses with an acute angle of $30^ \circ$ as in Figures~\ref{Fig.1-4} and \ref{Fig.1-5}.
-Because a regular hexagon can be divided into three rhombuses with an acute angle of $60^ \circ$, $T_{h}$ and $T_{s}$ with \mbox{Tile$(1, 1)$} can be converted to non-periodic tilings with rhombuses with acute angles of $30^ \circ$, $60^ \circ$, and $90^ \circ$.
-(Remark: a rhombus with an acute angle of $90^ \circ$ is a square).
-However, the division of a regular hexagon (the direction of rhombuses obtained by division) has not been determined uniquely.
+In this study, let $T_{h}$ be a non-periodic tiling that can be generated using the clusters $H_{7}$ and $H_{8}$ in conjunction with the substitution method, as described in \cite{Smith_2024a}.
+Furthermore, let $T_{s}$ be a non-periodic tiling that can be generated using the clusters in conjunction with the substitution method, as described in the Appendix of \cite{Smith_2024b}.
+If \mbox{Tile$(1, 1)$} is assigned a pattern incorporating decomposition lines, as shown in Figure~\ref{Fig.1-1}(c), then $T_{s}$ with \mbox{Tile$(1, 1)$} can be converted into a tiling consisting of squares, regular hexagons, and rhombuses with an acute angle of $30^ \circ$, as shown in Figures~\ref{Fig.1-2} and \ref{Fig.1-3}\footnote{ This conversion was reported in a mailing list of ``Tiling Lovers.'' }.
+Similarly, using \mbox{Tile$(1, 1)$} with the pattern incorporating decomposition lines, as shown in Figure~\ref{Fig.1-1}(c), $T_{h}$ with \mbox{Tile$(1, 1)$} can be converted into a tiling consisting of squares, regular hexagons, and rhombuses with an acute angle of $30^ \circ$ as in Figures~\ref{Fig.1-4} and \ref{Fig.1-5}.
+Because a regular hexagon can be divided into three rhombuses with an acute angle of $60^ \circ$, both $T_{h}$ and $T_{s}$ with \mbox{Tile$(1, 1)$} can be converted into non-periodic tilings consisting of rhombuses with acute angles of $90^ \circ$, $60^ \circ$, and $30^ \circ$.
+(Note: A rhombus with an acute angle of $90^ \circ$ is a square).
+However, the division of a regular hexagon (the orientation of rhombuses obtained by division) is not uniquely determined.

-As shown in \cite{Sugimoto_2020} and \cite{Sugimoto_2021}, a rhombic edge-to-edge tiling\footnote{ A tiling with convex polygons is \textit{edge-to-edge} if any two convex polygons in a tiling are either disjoint or share one vertex or an entire edge in common.
-Then other case is \textit{non-edge-to-edge} \cite{G_and_S_1987}. } (edge-to-edge tiling with rhombuses) can be converted to a pentagonal tiling (tiling with pentagons) using a particular method.
-We examined this conversion method and non-periodic tilings $T_{h}$ and $T_{s}$ with rhombuses with acute angles of $30^ \circ$, $60^ \circ$, and $90^ \circ$ based on Figures~\ref{Fig.1-3} and \ref{Fig.1-5}.
-The main findings obtained are as follows:

-\begin{itemize} \item Non-periodic tilings $T_{h}$ and $T_{s}$ with \mbox{Tile$(1, 1)$} can be converted to non-periodic tilings with three types of pentagons. \item When arbitrary replacements are excluded, each non-periodic tiling with the three types of pentagons, which is generated by conversion based on $T_{h}$ and $T_{s}$ with \mbox{Tile$(1, 1)$}, exhibits two patterns. \item In non-periodic tilings with rhombuses with acute angles of $30^ \circ$, $60^ \circ$, and $90^ \circ$, which are generated by conversion based on $T_{s}$ with \mbox{Tile$(1, 1)$}, we assume that specific rhombuses exist within the rhombuses with an acute angle of $30^ \circ$. \end{itemize}